bcdnlp/FAITHSCORE/README.md

 ```
 Parameters for FaithScore class:
 - `--vem_type`: [ofa-ve, ofa, llava].
 - `--model_path`: The model name or model folder for the visual entailment model.
-If you set vem_type llava, please set this parameter as the model folder for LLaVA 1.5.
+If you set vem_type as llava, please set this parameter as the model folder for LLaVA 1.5.
 You can set it as None for other situations.
 - `--api_key`: OpenAI API Key.
 - `--llava_path`: The model folder for LLaVA 1.5.
 - `--use_llama`: Whether use llave to achieve sub-sentence identification.
 If it is False, the code uses ChatGPT for this stage.